TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-admin-deploycosmosarm.md

 />
 # Deploy Cosmos DB using ARM Template

-Cosmos DB Supports Creation and Management of Accounts via ARM.
-To automate Databases, Collections, and other resources, please use one of the Supported SDKs based on your chosen API kind.
+Cosmos DB supports creation and management of Accounts via ARM.
+To automate Databases, Collections, and other resources, please use one of the supported SDKs based on your chosen API kind.

-Please refer the below sample template for references.
+Please refer the below sample template for reference.

 [Create an Azure Cosmos DB API account](https://azure.microsoft.com/resources/templates/101-cosmosdb-create-arm-template/)